 - Increasing collaboration and exchange between American and Finnish students and teachers

-- Promoting diversity, equity, and inclusion
+- Promoting diversity, equity, inclusion, and accessibility (DEIA)

 - Promoting economic prosperity, entrepreneurship, and innovation